Family

 Set Boundaries and Respect Them

 Establishing clear boundaries is essential if you decide to interact with the bio dad.
-Each family’s situation is unique, but boundaries foster a respectful and collaborative co-parenting environment.
+Each family’s unique situation, but boundaries foster a respectful and collaborative co-parenting environment.
 Discuss with your partner what those boundaries should be—the frequency of communication, topics to avoid, and whether all interactions should include your partner.

 Once boundaries are set, it’s crucial to honor them.
 This builds trust and reduces conflict.
 Additionally, clarify each person’s role in the children’s lives.
 As a stepfather, you may be deeply involved in daily parenting, but your role does not replace that of the biological father.
 Mutual respect among all parties contributes significantly to a healthy environment for the kids.